 - We are supporting the NHS COVID-19 Test and Trace app

-- The cloakroom will be closed and instead we will issue you with a tray to place all coats, bags, food and drinks in and leave at the reception area.
-Staff won’t be able to monitor this area at all times so please don’t bring any valuables with you.
+- We will ask you to place all coats, bags, food and drinks in a locker in our cloakroom.
 Please bring your own pencil and any other stationery you may need in a clear bag.
 Please remember we don’t allow pens in the searchroom to protect the documents

 - You will be allocated a table or microfilm reader and, if requested in advance, a People’s Network PC.
 Arrows will direct you to the seating area

 - All ordered documents will be ready for you at your desk.
 If many documents are ordered they may also be on a trolley

 - Local Studies books and reference material on the open shelves will be accessible.